readonlymem0ry/nuba_wm/README.md

 <h1>nuba_wm</h1>

-A minimalist WiFi Manager/Configurator for ESP32/ESP8266.
+A secure and simple WiFi manager with minimalist and modern UI for ESP32/ESP8266.
-Developed to simplify the configuration of your ESP WiFi, it has a minimalist yet modern and user-friendly UI and a captive portal feature that directs you to the portal page after connecting to the ESP SoftAP. <b>[EN]</b>
+Developed to simplify your WiFi ESP configuration, features a minimalist yet modern and user-friendly UI, captive portal that redirects you to the portal page immediately after connecting to the ESP SoftAP.
+PIN verification makes it even more secure, so no one can configure your WiFi ESP without your knowledge.

-Manajer/Konfigurator WiFi minimalis untuk ESP32/ESP8266.
-Dikembangkan untuk mempermudah konfigurasi WiFi ESP Anda, memiliki UI minimalis namun tetap modern dan user-friendly serta fitur captive portal yang langsung mengarahkan anda ke halaman portal setelah terhubung ke ESP SoftAP. <b>[ID]</b>